qimanhu85/Bimm143/README.md

 # Bimm143
 Bioinformatics Class

-This repo is for my UCSD bioinformatics class.
+This repo is for my UCSD bioinformatics class from [Bimm 143 at UC San Diego Spring 2026](https://bioboot.github.io/bimm143_S26/)

 ## Index of Classes